 Take a moment to remind yourself of your own accomplishments.

-No one has it all together, and not a single business owner’s past is free of mistakes and failures.
+No one has it all together, and not a single human’s past is free of mistakes and failures.
 You’re making progress and you’re pretty awesome, too.